jfdelnero/HxCModPlayer/readme.txt

 The test program is into the win32 folder.
 Just drag and drop a mod on the main window to load it.
 Linux & Mac OS X version it planned.

+Please note that this core was "Emscriptened" successfully and is now working in JavaScript with Android, Chrome, Firefox, Edge, Safari browsers and probably with others browsers supporting the Web Audio API support.

+You can test it at this address : http://hxc2001.free.fr/hxcmod/

-A video demo of this Mod player can be seen on youtube : https://www.youtube.com/watch?v=MEU9FGZzjac
+A video demo of the native Mod player can be seen on youtube : https://www.youtube.com/watch?v=MEU9FGZzjac

 --------------------------------------------------------------------------------------